 Bicycling is good, healthy fun, and a gateway to healthy lifestyles.
 IMBA strives to develop a connection between kids, bikes and the natural world around them while touching on themes such as bike safety, skills, rider etiquette, nutrition, hydration and sun protection.
 Informal or formal, one child or 100 children, TKMBD celebrates the joy of riding in the dirt.

 How do I organize a Take a Kid Mountain Biking Day Event?

 1. Save the date

-Clear your calendar for a few hours on Saturday, October 7, 2017.
+Clear your calendar for a few hours on the first Saturday of October.
 Other dates are fine too, but you may not be eligible to receive TKMBD race plates.